 VT-HEC Board of Directors

 aurie is currently the Superintendent for the Washington South Supervisory Union (WSSU) serving the Northfield and Roxbury communities.
 Laurie served as the Director of Special Services in WSSU prior to becoming Superintendent.
-She has worked in education for 34 years; most of her career was devoted to special education.
+She has worked in education for over 35 years; most of her career was devoted to special education.
 Before joining WSSU she was one of a team of administrators at Barre Town Elementary School serving as a Special Services Director and Grade Level Administrator where she was very active in developing a Unified Sports Program.
 She began her career in Vermont working as an Essential Early Educator followed by her role as a Special Education Consultant at the Department of Education.
 Laurie was active in the Early Childhood field for many years serving on the regional Building Bright Futures Council and State Interagency Coordinating Council for Families, Infants and Toddlers.
 She received her M.Ed. in Special Education from UVM and was a 1999 graduate of the Snelling Leadership Project.
 Laurie was born and raised in Wisconsin and attended the University of Wisconsin-Milwaukee where she received her B.S in Special Education.
 She and her husband reside in Montpelier and have two sons.
 They also have enjoyed being host parents for students from China during the summer.